viktor-pfaffenrot/oBDSChat/docs/index.md

 make docs
 ```

 The static site is written to `site/`.
-Use `make docs-serve` for live preview
-and `make docs-check` for the strict CI-oriented build.
+Use `make docs-check` for the strict CI-oriented build.